 Restart Claude Desktop.
 You'll see a small plug icon showing the MCP connection is active.

-"Show me all messages from John Smith in the last week"
+Once it's connected, you can ask Claude things like: "Show me all messages from John Smith in the last week"

 Claude will: